VelocityLapse/velocitylapse.github.io/source/projects/managing_projects.rst

 For both Timelapse and Photolapse mode, you can create a new project by tapping on the large, blue :guilabel:`New Timelapse` or :guilabel:`New Photolapse` buttons, respectively.

-If the :guilabel:`Ask For A Project Name` setting is enabled in settings, you will be prompted to give a name when creating new projects.
+If the :guilabel:`Ask for a project name` setting is enabled in settings, you will be prompted to give a name when creating new projects.
 Otherwise, a default project name will be set.

+Project Preset options will be displayed if the :guilabel:`Show project presets` setting is enabled.

 Deleting and Renaming Projects